JeongYoon-L/awesome-Alzheimer-Parkinson-AI/README.md

 # awesome-Alzheimer-Parkinson-AI
-Collection of papers related to application for Alzheimer and Parkinson
+AI Research Papers for Alzheimer's and Parkinson's